 There is a free downloadable PDF version linked at the end of the essay.

 If you want to hear me reading this, just click the link below.

-When I was 17, I was living in a tiny rice farming village in rural Taiwan with my brother, his wife and new baby.
+I was living with them in a tiny rice farming village in rural Taiwan.

 I was terribly, achingly lonely.